revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 >- Factory pattern is used when we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class.
 This pattern takes out the responsibility of the instantiation of a class from the client program to the factory class.
 We can apply a Singleton pattern on the Factory class or make the factory method static.
 >- Abstract Factory Pattern is used create an interface or abstract class for creating families of related or dependent objects but without specifying their concrete sub-classes.
 >- Builder pattern solves the issue with a large number of optional parameters and inconsistent state by providing a way to build the object step-by-step and provide a method that will actually return the final Object.
 >- Prototype Pattern is used when the Object creation is a costly affair and requires a lot of time and resources and you have a similar object already existing.
-So this pattern provides a mechanism to copy the original object to a new object and then modify it according to our needs.
+So, this pattern provides a mechanism to copy the original object to a new object and then modify it according to our needs.
 This pattern uses java cloning to copy the object.
 Prototype design pattern mandates that the Object which you are copying should provide the copying feature.
 It should not be done by any other class.
-However whether to use the shallow or deep copy of the Object properties depends on the requirements and it’s a design decision.
+However, whether to use the shallow or deep copy of the Object properties depends on the requirements and it’s a design decision.

 </details>

 ---

-4:Explain the types of Structural Design Pattern?
+4.Explain the types of Structural Design Pattern?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

->- Adapter pattern is one of the structural design patterns and it’s used so that two unrelated interfaces can work together.
+>- Adapter pattern is one of the structural design patterns and it’s used so,that two unrelated interfaces can work together.
 The object that joins these unrelated interfaces is called an Adapter.
 >- Composite pattern is one of the Structural design patterns and is used when we have to represent a part-whole hierarchy.
 When we need to create a structure in a way that the objects in the structure have to be treated the same way, we can apply the composite design pattern.
 >- Proxy pattern is to provide a surrogate or placeholder for another object to control access to it.
 The definition itself is very clear and proxy pattern is used when we want to provide controlled access of a functionality.
 >- Flyweight pattern is used when we need to create a lot of Objects of a class.
-Since every object consumes memory space the flyweight design pattern can be applied to reduce the load on memory by sharing objects.
+Since, every object consumes memory space the flyweight design pattern can be applied to reduce the load on memory by sharing objects.
 String Pool implementation in java is one of the best examples of Flyweight pattern implementation.
 >- Facade pattern is used to help client applications to easily interact with the system.
 >- Bridge patterns have interface hierarchies in both interfaces as well as implementations, then the bridge design pattern is used to decouple the interfaces from implementation and hiding the implementation details from the client programs.
 >- Decorator pattern is used to modify the functionality of an object at runtime.
-At the same time, other instances of the same class will not be affected by this, so individual object gets the modified behavior.
+At the same time, other instances of the same class will not be affected by this, so,individual object gets the modified behavior.

 </details>

 ---

-5:Explain the types of Behavioral Design Pattern?
+5.Explain the types of Behavioral Design Pattern?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)